JimLucas95338/Portfolio/Portfolio.md

 *March 2025 - May 2025*

 **What I Built:**
 Built this after getting frustrated with how much time I was spending optimizing LinkedIn posts.
-Turns out there's a real market for AI-powered content optimization - who knew?
+Turns out there's a real market for AI-powered content optimization.
 This shows iterative product development and user-centered design.

 **The Story:**
 Personal pain point became a product.
 I was spending 30+ minutes per LinkedIn post trying to optimize for engagement.
 Built an AI tool that does it in 30 seconds.
 The key insight was platform-specific optimization.

 **What I Learned:**
-Users don't want to become social media experts - they just want their content to perform better.
+Users don't want to become social media experts, they just want their content to perform better.
 Hide the complexity, show the results.

 ---